 Balcony roads are beautiful roads with stunning views.
 These tortuous routes should not be attempted by those who don't know how to reverse.
 Some of them are so narrow that if two vehicles have to pass each other, one vehicle might have to reverse for anything up to 3 kilometres of winding narrow road to get to a place wide enough to pass.
 There are not many roads like this in Europe, if you can handle the height and the prospect of a very long freefall this road absolutely has to be on the list of any road connoisseur.On the narrow balcony roads your wheels will be astounded at the wonderful view of the valleys spread out before you!
 They are terrible for drivers who are prone to vertigo.
 The balcony roads are carved into the mountainside.
 It’s incredibly disorienting to look over the edge, or even just to see the valleys a couple thousand feet below you.
 The roads cut along a cliff face where there is only a foot high wall separating you and a sheer, base jumps wet dream, drop to the valley below.
 They run as a single track road along the mountainside for some distance with nowhere to pass another vehicle.
 Here one says a prayer that nobody is coming towards you until the road widens a kilometre further.

-The Gorges de l'Aude are accessed to the south of Quillan, itself south of Carcassonne (Languedoc-Roussillon region) of France.
+The Gorges de l'Aude are accessed to the south of Quillan, itself south of Carcassonne (Languedoc-Roussillon region).
 Quillan itself is a pleasant town, but with little in the way of great monuments.
 It is however well placed to explore both the Cathars castles to the east and the dramatic gorges to the south.
 The road from Quillan to Axat passes through the deep gorge at Pierre-Lys, with cliffs either side of the road stretching to 700 metres in height.
-The road is in dreadful condition and requires strong nerves to negotiate it.
-Any barriers along the edge afford little more than token protection; large stretches should be taken at a snail's pace and a lookout kept for vehicles coming from the opposite direction!

 Clue d’Aiglun, going by the D10 road, is a very scenic drive, with tunnels and at one point the road follows a narrow ledge cut into the rock.
 This stretch of road, located in the Alpes-de-Haute-Provence department in the Provence-Alpes-Côte d'Azur region of southeastern France, should not be attempted by those who don't know how to reverse!

 A short section of the D22 road, through the Gorges du Nan, with a length of 5.5 miles only, links the towns of Malleval-en-Vercors and Cognin-les-Gorges.
-This road is located in Vercors national park (Rhone-Alpes), south of Grenoble (France).
+This road is located in Vercors national park (Rhone-Alpes), south of Grenoble.
 This scenic mountain road, with a high climb, is steep, narrow, and can be closed during the winter months.
 Chains or snow tyres can be required.
-Due of landslides, the road can be closed during anytime.
+Due to the landslides, the road can be closed during anytime.

-A short but dramatic stretch of D900a road, from Verdaches to Digne-les-Bains (France), goes inside the Clues de Barles, a narrow road going through deep canyons.
+A short but dramatic stretch of D900a road, from Verdaches to Digne-les-Bains, goes inside the Clues de Barles, a narrow road going through deep canyons.
 This extremely narrow road is situated in Provence-Alpes-Cote d'Azur (France) and belongs to the Alpes Maritimes.

 With a length of 9,9km only, D219 is one of the scariest roads in Europe.
 Impassable for two cars at the same time, driving this road becomes a challenge, with terrific cliffs in both sides.
 Words can’t describe the road and pictures don’t do it justice.
 D219, which is carved into the sheer rock face, brings you up into the high mountains and ends at a picturesque village.
 A hairpin bend to the left, 8km away from Bourg-d'Oisans, brings into view the course of the lower Vallée du Vénéon, which ends at the Aiguille du Plat-de-la-Selle.